3ximus/aerial-sddm-theme/README.md

 It is necessary to have the Phonon GStreamer backend for qt5, GStreamer ffmpeg Plugin and GStreamer Plugins Good
 - For Arch linux : `pacman -S gst-libav phonon-qt5-gstreamer gst-plugins-good`
+- For Gentoo : these settings allowed me to make the theme work

+    * `media-libs/gst-plugins-good`
+    * `USE="alsa gsteamer qml widgets" dev-qt/qtmultimedia`
+    * `USE="gstreamer" media-libs/phonon`

 Havent tryed for other distros...